This article is part of our Bakery Business Startup Guide—a curated list of articles to help you plan, start, and grow your bakery business!

 Gretchen Price is a professional pastry chef with over 20 years of experience in the baking industry.
 Her YouTube channel is packed full of recipes and step-by-step baking tutorials.
 To get you started, here is a great playlist of how-to videos.

 Begun in 1987, this international nonprofit association is a one-stop-shop for anyone interested in the baking industry.

 Whether you’re looking for networking opportunities, learning resources, or a way to take part in public policy advocacy, it’s worth spending some time getting to know the site.

 The ASB is a professional industry association dedicated to helping people in the baking industry connect and network.

 From bakery business owners and the bakers themselves, to those involved in baking technology, this is a useful place to network no matter what stage of business you’re in.
 Be sure to check out their list of national associations and resources.

 Jessica Pedemont is not just a chocolate artisan and a professional baker, but also a fantastic resource for bakers worldwide.
 Particularly interesting resources include cooking show episodes focusing on where to find the best ingredients, and some great baking recipes.

-If you’re interested in educational resources that will help you sharpen your baking skills, renowned food website The Kitchn has a 20-day, free email course that serves as a sort of online baking school—recipes and homework assignments included!
-You can sign up at any time.
+If you’re interested in educational resources that will help you sharpen your baking skills, renowned food website The Kitchn has a 20-day, free course that serves as a sort of online baking school—recipes and homework assignments included!
+You can access the course assignments at any time, to fit your schedule.

 New York Magazine published this fascinating case study of a New York City bakery called BabyCakes, owned by Erin McKenna.